-Do keep in mind that guava contains sugar, which is obviously not good for your body, but that is why it tastes so good too!
-Everything should be eaten in moderation anyway, so I’m not worried about that at all.
+Do keep in mind that guava contains sugar, which is not good for your body, but that is why it tastes so good too!
+Everything should be eaten in moderation anyway, so I'm not worried about that at all.

 Let me just start by saying that the entire guava is edible, the rind, the seeds, the flesh, everything.
 But even though guava rind is edible, not everyone likes it.
-It tends to be bitter, and especially if you blend the entire thing.
+It tends to be bitter, especially if you blend the entire thing.
 However, it is especially the rind that is packed with vitamin C, so I recommend having it on if that is important to you.

-To cut a guava, you can simply cut it in half and then in wedges.
+To cut guava, you can simply cut it in half and then in wedges.
 Like an apple!
 Only that the seeds are edible.
 For this recipe, I cut the guava in half, and the wedges also in smaller cubes.
-Keeping the pieces small, and you can blend the juice faster, but it doesn’t really matter.
+Keeping the pieces small, and you can blend the juice faster, but it doesn't matter.

 Making guava juice

 Your guava may also be sweeter or tarter and for that reason, the amount of sweetener may vary.
-I had to add about 5 tbsp of honey to this guava white tea, so you should just taste and adjust as per your taste.
+I had to add about 5 tablespoon of honey to this guava white tea, so you should just taste and adjust as per your taste.
 You can add the sweetener to the blender, or you can mix it with the white tea.
 Your choice.